rusefi/rusefi_documentation/FAQ-Ignition.md

 ## What about adding IGBTs on the board to drive coils directly?

-Actually we already have this in the form of the Prometheus and Hellen boards.
+Actually we already have this in the form of the uaEFI and other Hellen boards.
 These boards are intended as all in one solutions.

 ---